evolvewithevan/pixfuck/README.md

    cargo build --release
    ```

-5. (Optional - Not recommended) Install globally:
+4. (Optional - Not recommended) Install globally:
    ```bash
    cargo install --path .
    ```

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](docs/contributing.md) for details on how to get started.

+## License

+This project is licensed under the terms of the [LICENSE](LICENSE) file.